 The first telephone call made by ‘Chloe’ is actually seen in its entirety in front of our eyes in the corner of the screen from one of the fixed camera viewpoints, with George hunched over his desk in his office, seemingly looking at his computer, throughout the whole of Andy’s conversation with ‘Chloe’ – hidden in plain sight, quite literally.

-That frozen image of George is suffused with despondent gloom.
+That frozen image of George is suffused with despondency and an undercurrent pessimism.
 What drove him to do what he did remains obscure, elusive, difficult.
-His phone call to Andy in the very last scene, where he says (by way of explanation) that he wanted someone to ‘listen to me’ after years of listening to others, is spoken with an almost playful cadence in his voice, as if he is toying with & teasing Andy, before he delivers the final blow with one last piece of shocking news.
-Maybe what made George do it was a pervasive mix of unhappiness, dejection, resentment & frustration.
+His phone call to Andy in the very last scene, where he says (by way of explanation) that he wanted someone to ‘listen to me’ after years of listening to others, is spoken with an almost playful cadence in his voice, as if he is toying with and teasing Andy, before he delivers the final blow with one last piece of shocking news.
+Maybe what made George do it was a pervasive mix of unhappiness, dejection, resentment and frustration.
 What motivated him is never pinpointed, but left open and ambiguous, hidden in the murky recesses of George’s mind.
 Perhaps it is unknowable, even to George himself.

-It is this unsettling, unresolved ending & the invocations of loneliness, sadness, bitterness & isolation throughout the story that make this ‘Inside No 9’ so pitch black.
-The brief pay-off in the very last moments of the story – Andy confronted by a grieving son with a gun – delivers one more sucker punch for the viewer already floored by that final image of George.
-‘Cold Comfort’ sees Steve & Reece’s dark imaginations at full rein, with brilliant technical innovations which help to emphasis the story’s mundanely grim setting, enhance its narrative themes & draw out the intricate layers in the script.
-Although there are moments of touching poignancy, what Pemberton & Shearsmith reach for and achieve here is a real sense of bleakness, in which they take a concept & push it to its darkest ends.
+It is this discomfiting, unresolved conclusion to the story and the invocations of loneliness, sadness, bitterness and isolation throughout it that make this ‘Inside No 9’ so pitch black.
+The brief pay-off in the very last moments of the story – Andy confronted by the elderly cat lady’s grieving son with a gun – delivers one more sucker punch for the viewer already floored by that final image of George.
+‘Cold Comfort’ sees Pemberton & Shearsmith’s dark imaginations at full rein, with brilliant technical innovations which help to emphasis the story’s mundanely grim setting, enhance its narrative themes and draw out the intricate layers in the script.
+Although there are moments of touching poignancy, what the writers reach for and achieve here is a real sense of bleakness, in which they take an idea and push it to its darkest ends.